awsdocs/aws-dms-user-guide/doc_source/CHAP_ReleaseNotes.md

 ## AWS Database Migration Service \(AWS DMS\) 2\.3\.0 Release Notes<a name="CHAP_ReleaseNotes.DMS230"></a>

-The following table shows the features and bug fixes for version 2\.3\.0 of AWS Database Migration Service \(AWS DMS\)\.
+The following tables shows the features and bug fixes for version 2\.3\.0 of AWS Database Migration Service \(AWS DMS\)\.

 | New feature or enhancement | Description |